2017 Little Rock Trojans baseball team: Schedule and results

 Little Rock Trojans announced its 2017 baseball schedule on October 24, 2016.
 The 2017 schedule consists of 28 home and 27 away games in the regular season.
 The Trojans hosted Sun Belts foes Appalachian State, Georgia State, Louisiana, Texas State, and Troy and traveled to Arkansas State, Georgia Southern, Louisiana–Monroe, South Alabama, and Texas-Arlington.

-The 2017 Sun Belt Conference Championship was contested May 24–28 in Statesboro, Georgia, and was be hosted by Georgia Southern.
+The 2017 Sun Belt Conference Championship was contested May 24–28 in Statesboro, Georgia, and was hosted by Georgia Southern.